Baithéne mac Brénaind

-Baithéne mac Brénaind (also known as Saint Baoithin and Saint Buadán) was an Irish monk, one of Saint Columba's followers who accompanied him to Scotland around 563, and was the first successor as Abbot of Iona Abbey.
+Baithéne mac Brénaind (also known as Saint Baithin and Saint Buadán) was an Irish monk, one of Saint Columba's followers who accompanied him to Scotland around 563, and was the first successor as Abbot of Iona Abbey.
 The Annals of Tigernach record his birth in 534, and his death was likely between 596 and 598 according also to the Annals of Ulster.
 Irish genealogical records indicate him to be the "son of Brendan, son of Fergus, son of Conall Gulban, son of Niall Noígiallach", thus being a member of the Cenél Conaill branch of the Northern Uí Néill, as the abbots of Iona Abbey following the death of Columba often were.

-Baithéne is still venerated in Ireland, but is most heavily associated with County Donegal where his cult was most active in Taughboyne and Culdaff.
-Celebrations of the saint in Donegal are ongoing, and a major celebration of the saint's 1400th death anniversary was celebrated in the parish of Taughboyne in 2000.
+Baithéne is still venerated in Ireland, but is most heavily associated with County Donegal in the west of Ulster, where his cult was most active in Taughboyne in East Donegal and Culdaff in Inishowen.
+Celebrations of the saint in County Donegal are ongoing, and a major celebration of the saint's 1,400th death anniversary was celebrated in the parish of Taughboyne in 2000.
 Folklore about the saint from Donegal further refers to him using various variants of his name.

-There is also evidence of Baithéne being venerated as Saint Bathan and Baodáin in Scotland as Abbey St Bathans in Berwickshire (south east Scotland) is named after him, as well as several other place names.
+There is also evidence of Baithéne being venerated as Saint Bathan and Baodáin in Scotland, as Abbey St Bathans in Berwickshire (south east Scotland) is named after him, as well as several other place names.
 Another place of his veneration in the Highlands and Islands before the Scottish Reformation was the now ruined 10th-century Celtic Church monastery and Christian pilgrimage site of (Kilbeathan) at (Clachan Comar), which was dedicated to St Baithéne, as he is locally believed to have started the Christianisation of Strathglass and the holy well known as (Sputan Bhain) near Beauly in Glen Cannich.

 The earliest source for Baithéne is Adomnán of Iona's Life of Columba (Vita Columbae), in which he is featured as Columba's close companion and successor.
 Two 12th-13th century lives of Baithéne also survive in the Codex Salmanticensis and Codex Insulensis but are heavily influenced by Adomnán's life.

 Baithéne is recorded in the four major Irish martyrologies as sharing his feast day with Columba on 9 June.